-Before buying the puppy, you should ask the breeder to show you health tests clearances for the listed health issues, so that you know that your dog has a minimum of a chance to suffer from them.
+Before buying the puppy, you should ask the breeder to show you health test clearances for the listed health issues, so that you know that your dog has a minimum of a chance to suffer from them.

-My final thoughts on the Miniature Pinscher
+Final thoughts on the Miniature Pinscher

 With the health section, we have reached the end of our Miniature Pinscher guide.